1510

 Step 5: Constantly Demonstrate Your Value

 Once you have a clear understanding of your new role’s expectations and the company’s vision and mission, it’s time to demonstrate your value.
-The first 30 days in a new [Sector] role offer a unique opportunity to showcase your skills and prove to your hiring manager that they made the right choice in selecting you.
+The first 30 days in a new role offer a unique opportunity to showcase your skills and prove to your hiring manager that they made the right choice in selecting you.

 To start, identify quick-win strategies that align with your understanding of how your work will be evaluated.
 For example, if your manager is concerned about meeting project deadlines, carefully plan your schedule and keep them updated on your progress with each task you complete.